FriederikeHanssen/rnafusion/docs/usage.md

 1. Download and build references

-- specified with `--references_only` parameter
-- required only once before running the pipeline
+- Download the references from the S3 bucket (recommended) or build them with the pipeline
-- **Important**: has to be run with each new release
+- **Important**: has to be done with each new release

-2. Detecting fusions
+2. Running the analysis

 - Supported tools: `Arriba`, `FusionCatcher`, `STAR-Fusion`, `StringTie` and `CTAT-SPLICING`
 - QC: `Fastqc`, `MultiQC`, and `Picard CollectInsertSize`, `Picard CollectWgsMetrics`, `Picard Markduplicates`